-Home » News » Bellingham Public Library Celebrates AAPI Heritage Month
+Home » News » Bellingham Public Library Celebrates APIDA Month in May

-The Bellingham Public Library celebrates Asian American and Pacific Islander Heritage Month with books, films and more that feature AAPI authors, characters, and experiences.
-Library staff have great recommendations and lists to get you started!
+The Bellingham Public Library celebrates Asian, Pacific Islander and Desi American (APIDA) Month with books, films and more that feature APIDA authors, characters, and experiences.
+Library staff have great recommendations and lists to get you started.

-We’ve got poetry, biographies, fiction, graphic novels, manga and anime, and much more!
+Bellingham Public Library has poetry, biographies, fiction, graphic novels, manga and anime, and much more.
 Library staff are happy to help you find what you’re looking for on our shelves or from another location.
-Titles are also available as ebooks and audiobooks accessible on your personal device.
+Many titles are also available as eBooks and eAudiobooks accessible on your personal device.

 Asian American and Pacific Islander Experiences Book List